papito/ballot/README.md

 `estimate` is an empty string by default.

-`joined` is used to sort users in a session by the order in which they had joined, to make the order deterministic.
+`joined` is used to sort users in a session by the order in which they had joined.

 #### ballot:session:{session_id}:users -> Set[String]